Logistics Battalion (Estonia): Structure

-It is important to note that 250 conscripts serve in the Logistics Battalion every year.
+250 conscripts serve in the Logistics Battalion every year.

 Symbols and flags

 The Logistics Battalion emblem is a winged fire-bursting dragon on a violet shield, which is a symbol of strength and speed.
 It was once the Auto-Tank Regiment insignia.
 The symbol was re-adopted by the Defence Forces Automobile Company in 1996.
 The Defence Forces officially established the Defence Logistics Battalion badge on 13 March 1996.
 This Badge was originally designed as a sign of professionalism, technical excellence and teaching capability.

 Today, the badge is given in recognition of outstanding and exemplary service in the Defence Logistics Battalion.
 As you can see from the history given above, this badge over time has carried many names up to: Department of Defence Forces General Headquarters of the Company.
 It is also called today by its historic name: Car Company badge.
 Military staff who have served in the Defence Logistics Battalion at least two years may be awarded the right to carry the badge.
 According to the statutes this badge may also be provided to supervisors rendering commendable service to the Defence Logistics Battalion who served at least three years, as well as conscripts who have proven their professional ambition, and for good academic performance.